Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 Previously, a low-noise mode was enabled reserving one core (core 0) for the operating system and drivers.
-This was needed because benchmarking before the pilot phase showed that the jitter cause by OS processes in the background stealing time from some cores that were in use by applications had a very negative impact on scalability.
+This was needed because benchmarking before the pilot phase showed that the jitter cause by OS processes in the background stealing time from some cores that were in use by applications, had a very negative impact on scalability.

 This created an asymmetry as one CCD (chiplet) of the CPU had 7 cores available while all others had 8 cores available.
 And this in turn almost forced users to do a fully manual